ministryofjustice/staff-device-logging-infrastructure/README.md

 ### VPC

-To do
+Sets up the main VPC that the loggin infrastructure resides in.

 ### VPC Flow Logs

-To do
+Forwards VPC Flow logs to CloudWatch, so that VPC Flow Logs are forwarded to the OST monitoring platform.

 ### VPC Peering

-To do

-## Alarms

-A number of alarms are configured to monitor the health of the log forwarding platform.
-Alerting is done with SNS topics and subscriptions.
+Sets up VPC peering to enable log forwarding to the OST monitoring platform.